 CUSTOMIZATION SOLUTIONS TO FIT YOUR APPLICATIONS SPECIFIC NEEDS

-Our plants are available for sale or a lease option, with the standard service package including operations and maintenance.
+Our natural gas treating plants are available for sale or a lease option, with the standard service package including operations and maintenance.
 This includes a daily plant inspection to optimize plant run-time; monitoring the natural gas stream, flow, chemicals, filters, temperature and pressure.
 Many customers prefer a lease option in order to keep their capital expenditures to a minimum.

 We take pride in helping our clients find the right-sized plant for their specifications.
 Our gas treating plants range in size from 5 GPM up to 250 GPM.
 Smaller units (5, 10, 20, 25, 30, 40 & 60 GPM) are readily available.
 If you need a larger unit, please contact us for further information.